Cenvero Fleet Docs

 │ ├── id_ed25519.pub

-│ ├── known_hosts # pinned agent host keys
+│ ├── known_hosts # pinned agent host keys (TOFU)

-│ └── rotations/ # previous key versions
+│ └── rotations/ # archived key material from past rotations

 ├── servers/ # per-server TOML records